apache/spark/python/docs/source/user_guide/dataframe_creation.rst

     under the License.

 ==================
-DataFrame creation
+DataFrame Creation
 ==================

 .. currentmodule:: pyspark.sql

-Basic data structures
+Basic Data Structures
 ---------------------

-Pyspark provides an important class for handling data:
+PySpark provides an important class for handling data:

 1. :class:`DataFrame`: a distributed collection of data grouped into named columns.

-Creating through `createDataFrame`
+Creating Through `createDataFrame`
 ----------------------------------

-A PySpark :class:`DataFrame` can be created via :meth:`SparkSession.createDataFrame` typically by passing a list of lists, tuples, dictionaries and :class:`Row`, a pandas :class:`pandas.DataFrame` and an :class:`pyspark.RDD` consisting of such a list.
+A PySpark :class:`DataFrame` can be created via :meth:`SparkSession.createDataFrame` typically by passing a list of lists, tuples, dictionaries and :class:`Row`, a pandas :class:`pandas.DataFrame`, a NumPy :class:`numpy.ndarray` and an :class:`pyspark.RDD`.
-:meth:`SparkSession.createDataFrame` takes the `schema` argument to specify the schema of the DataFrame.
+:meth:`SparkSession.createDataFrame` takes the `schema` argument to specify the schema of the :class:`DataFrame`.
 When it is omitted, PySpark infers the corresponding schema by taking a sample from the data.

 Creating a PySpark :class:`DataFrame` from a list of lists